Proximus ‘paying on time’

 How we got to work

-Research was conducted by Proximus employees.
+Research was conducted by Proximus employees

-1 sprint focusing on chatbot conversations
+In a second sprint we focussed on chatbot conversations

 What was the end result?